 The WMS implementation process begins and ends with C-Suite executives.
 Each company is different, and therefore the executive team will need to understand the pros and cons of a specific WMS decision before approving next steps.
 When preparing the initial high-level presentation, keep the company strategies and goals at the forefront of your approach.
 For example, if reducing overhead is a top-of-mind organizational concern, present how a WMS project can increase cost-effectiveness.
 If better customer relations are a primary focus of the company, highlight how WMS implementation can spur faster turnarounds, and more efficient chains of communication.
 Speak to the top level first, and align the specifics around these core strategies.

-- Analyze the Impact on Finance, IT and Operations; Involve Key Personnel
+- Analyse the Impact on Finance, IT, and Operations; Involve Key Personnel

 In seeking WMS approval, alignment with several areas of the company is an important part of the process.
-Operations, Finance and IT generally represent key departments and decision-makers whose opinions and understanding of workflows and processes is crucial to successful implementation.
+Operations, Finance, and IT generally represent key departments and decision-makers whose opinions and understanding of workflows and processes are crucial to successful implementation.
 After determining key personnel, research and investigate how the WMS implementation will positively impact each area of the business within each departmental context.
-For instance, system integration, ongoing maintenance concerns and product architecture will be a focus of the IT department.
-Operations will primarily be concerned with workflow efficiency, problem solving initiatives and responding to demands from consumers.
+For instance, system integration, ongoing maintenance concerns, and product architecture will be a focus of the IT department.
+Operations will primarily be concerned with workflow efficiency, problem-solving initiatives and responding to demands from consumers.
 Number projections and system payback evaluations will be major areas for the finance department.
 Bounce your ideas and information off key personnel and adjust the proposed implementation process as necessary.